wildanwahyudin/data-analysis-portofolio/Vending Machine Sales Analysis/ReadMe.md

 ### Scenario
 We are junior data analysts on the sales team at a coffee vending franchise in Ukraine.
-Over the past three months, we have observed a decline in transactions.
-So, our leader has tasked us with identifying the factors contributing to this decline and preparing a report based on our findings.
+Over the past two months, we have observed a decline in transactions.
+So, our leader has tasked us which products, or customer segments are experiencing the most significant declines.

 <br>